 To be seen in the YAG clinic you must be referred by your optometrist, GP, or by an ophthalmologist at Leeds Teaching Hospitals NHS Trust or another hospital.

-Please be aware that you may have a series of examinations from a range of clinicians and your appointment may take up to an hour to be completed from the time your appointment is booked.
+Please be aware that you will have your vision measured and drops instilled in your eyes by a member of the nursing team prior to seeing an ophthalmologist or optometrist and your appointment may take up to two hours to be completed from the time your appointment is booked.